Dr. E.D. Woodworth, Honors Assoc. Professor, Director of Composition

-- “C” grades are earned by doing all the work as expected and doing it in a respectable, grad-school manner—mostly error free but just what is expected.
+- “C” grades are earned by doing all the work as expected and doing it in a respectable, upper-division college manner—mostly error free but just what is expected.
 “C” grades may also be earned by doing spectacular work sometimes–but there’s very little regularity to it.
 Posts may be consistently or regularly late, and are too short.
 There’s less than stellar interaction with peers.
 There must be some understanding of the content and ability to do the minimum synthesis, but “C” work just does what is asked.
 It’s average.

 - “D” grades are earned for doing all the work poorly or not doing all the work.
 “D” grades are hard to come by—one must make a conscious decision to do less than expected, only occasionally interact with others, and do that in a lackadaisical manner.